Serving Brooklyn & All NYC Boroughs

 The PVC line carrying condensate from the air handler is the #1 cause of long-term leaks.
 Brooklyn humidity grows algae fast, and the line clogs near the trap or at the exterior exit.

-• Find the white PVC pipe leaving the air handler
+• Locate the white PVC pipe exit on the exterior of the building

-• A wet/sweet smell near the indoor unit means a partial clog
+• Notice any wet or sweet smell near the indoor unit (sign of partial clog)

 Still not working?
 Call (347) 997-3360 — diagnostic visits are flat-rate and credited toward the repair.